Dasees/PerfectNumbers/README.md

 **Solution For Perfect Numbers**

 Following classes have been created to achieve the complete solution

-• PerfectNumberResource : Class has been created with 2 methods:

-  public boolean checkPerfectNumber(long number):
-  This method is used to check if provided number is perfect or not.
-Logic has been written to find the divisors of provided number , sum all the divisor values, check this       value against the input number.

-  public List<PerfectNumber> getListOfPerfectNumbers(long number1, long number2):
-  This method is used to provide the list of perfect numbers within given range of input numbers.
-Both numbers in the range are included in computing perfect number list.

 • PerfectNumbersService : Class has been created to expose the above methods as REST API’s.
 	  @GET
 	  @Produces(MediaType.TEXT_PLAIN)